 Trust in Yahweh with all your heart, and do not lean upon your own understanding.– Proverbs 3:5 (REV)

 We should ALWAYS, trust in Yahweh with all our hearts!
 Ever wonder why we should not lean upon our own understanding?

 The heart is deceitful above all things, and it is exceedingly corrupt; who can know it?– Jeremiah 17:9 (REV)

 The most important thing to know about our hearts is that they’re deceitful—at least, that’s the way they are when we’re born.
-Then, as we grow and mature, hopefully we’re taught to control our deceitful hearts by learning to give instead of take and love instead of hate.
-But even a mature, giving, and loving person can be deceived by their own heart, if they’re not careful and observant.
+Then, as we grow and mature, hopefully, we’re taught to control our deceitful hearts by learning to give instead of taking and love instead of hate.
+But even a mature, giving, and loving person can be deceived by their own heart if they’re not careful and observant.
 In Acts 13:22, God said that David was “a man after my heart.”
 Yet even David’s heart was deceived when he saw Bathsheba.
 That’s why we are not supposed to “follow” our hearts, but to “watch” and “guard” our hearts.

 More than everything else you watch over, guard your heart, for out of it are the issues of life.– Proverbs 4:23 (REV)

 Changing Our Hearts